Kiyoshika/terminal-markup-language/tslspec.md

 * `bool`

 ### Basic Types and Variables
-There are a few funtamental basic types:
+There are a few fundamental basic types:
 * `string`
 * `int`
 * `float`